MannLabs/alphadia/docs/methods/search_parameter_optimization.md

 If enough confident target precursors have been detected, they are calibrated to the observed values using locally estimated scatterplot smoothing (LOESS) regression.
 For calibration of fragment m/z values, a fixed number of up to 5000 of the best fragments according to their  XIC correlation are used.
 For precursor calibration all precursors passing 1% FDR are used.
 Calibration is performed prior to every optimization.

 ### Optimization
 For optimizing the search space, tolerances like retention time, ion mobility and m/z ratios need to be reduced.
-The goal is to cover the expected spectrum space but reduce it as much as possible to accelerate search and gain statsitical power.
+The goal is to cover the expected spectrum space but reduce it as much as possible to accelerate search and gain statistical power.
 Search starts with initial tolerances as defined in `search_initial`.
 For targeted optimization, the 95% deviation after calibration is adopted as the new tolerance until the target tolerances defined in the `search` section are reached.
 For automatic optimization, the 99% deviation plus 10% of the absolute value of the tolerance is adopted as the new tolerance, and search continues until parameter-specific convergence rules are met.

 The optimization is finished as soon as the minimum number of steps `min_steps` has passed and all tolerances have either 1) reached the target tolerances defined in `search` if using targeted optimization, or 2) have converged if using automatic optimization.